GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

 6f 6d f1 0b 6d 79 5f 75  73 65 72 6e 61 6d 65     |om..my_username|
 ```

 The idea is that the first byte (or bytes, depending on the format) represent a **tag**.
 In the basic example above, the byte `f0` means email, and the byte `f1` means username.
 The next byte(s) indicates the **length** of the information.
-So, `f0 10` means that we’re expecting a 16 byte long email next.
+So, `f0 10` means that we're expecting a 16 byte long email next.
 So, we read the next 16 bytes `75 73 65 72 40 65 78 61 6d 70 6c 65 2e 63 6f 6d` and that should be an email **value**.
 If we decode those bytes as ASCII, what do we get? `user@example.com`. _Voilà!_ Now rinse and repeat for the next bytes: a `f1` username… that is `0b 10` bytes long… `6d 79 5f 75 73 65 72 6e 61 6d 65`&mdash;`my_username`!

 ASN.1 (Abstract Syntax Notation One) is a notation for describing data structures.
-It can represent integers, strings, sequences, booleans, etc. [There are lots of different ASN.1 encoding rules](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One#Encodings), but we’re interested in the ones for binary, specifically, the [Distinguished Encoding Rules (DER)](https://docs.microsoft.com/en-us/windows/win32/seccertenroll/about-der-encoding-of-asn-1-types).
+It can represent integers, strings, sequences, booleans, etc. [There are lots of different ASN.1 encoding rules](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One#Encodings), but we're interested in the ones for binary, specifically, the [Distinguished Encoding Rules (DER)](https://docs.microsoft.com/en-us/windows/win32/seccertenroll/about-der-encoding-of-asn-1-types).

 In ASN.1 DER, `30` (the first byte in our public key hexdump) is the tag for a sequence.
 The next byte, `82`, actually says that the length of this field is specified in the following two bytes (ASN.1 DER specifies rules to allow for field lengths to be longer than those that would only fit in one byte).
 Thus, the length of our sequence is actually `02 22`, or 546 bytes.
 You can look up many of the tags for ASN.1 DER at [this link](https://docs.microsoft.com/en-us/windows/win32/seccertenroll/about-der-encoding-of-asn-1-types).

-If we know that this public key is ASN.1 data, let’s not do all the work ourselves and just stick it into a [handy-dandy online parser](https://lapo.it/asn1js/#MIICIjANBgkqhkiG9w0BAQEFAAOCAg8AMIICCgKCAgEApzCiydAXf4XajyD3PtiH79vH6t2VyqbRylqW6tosNeD0rH4yyMk1HIueas2YYFlOgt2hVrnNa5zFIEKoco721Wu_fXlCoZzI61Zz_Q7JPJdIzeaQ-zQECsyGTZqPyADoPRoadWUqZTn7ulwMcoWbYdg14nl-ZQLC0H6n-v3ufBFeLYB9869x7GsZkXwmrOFkVcdwzPQPObfF4CDkjICwUUKTuKWBu_WJo_NjKWDGQQL4A2RfZW6u3DLc_BHlQzHgL9Ac3hM6n_aN1IcR0UpR4yN6KOVy2BYuGqTl91KA9dO0OlXFJkoCSeBfsME1j6DuVOlmgCtnhrdC2gOhp6ClrEYA_DsuKMmbf2_hX__fjQ6wPKNho8izLlFMdd6ClwessTMNzemamGPQwxnUwa5KoEqCpW_LXT_Yrh_INKY9yQ7vruE_q417mJfbqfOmRitsgX4xm6IzWOb-D862Vr8yGt931gYvRBSyh2rjLJ_EkmQHMDQN_YbtnG7MlG6jpXehWkO-3XBDiDhfVqIO3fbXk2qcJewffn3NYfeFat1WXIxSKVeIiVFPliPdDXxFTIwb5Ij-IvUrmZQbDlS_p3WTGRt6yCtdLlbGPC6YZD-WLk58_9a_EydyzIaAo5z4K9TRj3ZOIY3V2XrEJQOF3ZXniTbKw8sfeyccOKQgWbMAo8ECAwEAAQ). **Don’t do this with sensitive data!!**
+If we know that this public key is ASN.1 data, let's not do all the work ourselves and just stick it into a [handy-dandy online parser](https://lapo.it/asn1js/#MIICIjANBgkqhkiG9w0BAQEFAAOCAg8AMIICCgKCAgEApzCiydAXf4XajyD3PtiH79vH6t2VyqbRylqW6tosNeD0rH4yyMk1HIueas2YYFlOgt2hVrnNa5zFIEKoco721Wu_fXlCoZzI61Zz_Q7JPJdIzeaQ-zQECsyGTZqPyADoPRoadWUqZTn7ulwMcoWbYdg14nl-ZQLC0H6n-v3ufBFeLYB9869x7GsZkXwmrOFkVcdwzPQPObfF4CDkjICwUUKTuKWBu_WJo_NjKWDGQQL4A2RfZW6u3DLc_BHlQzHgL9Ac3hM6n_aN1IcR0UpR4yN6KOVy2BYuGqTl91KA9dO0OlXFJkoCSeBfsME1j6DuVOlmgCtnhrdC2gOhp6ClrEYA_DsuKMmbf2_hX__fjQ6wPKNho8izLlFMdd6ClwessTMNzemamGPQwxnUwa5KoEqCpW_LXT_Yrh_INKY9yQ7vruE_q417mJfbqfOmRitsgX4xm6IzWOb-D862Vr8yGt931gYvRBSyh2rjLJ_EkmQHMDQN_YbtnG7MlG6jpXehWkO-3XBDiDhfVqIO3fbXk2qcJewffn3NYfeFat1WXIxSKVeIiVFPliPdDXxFTIwb5Ij-IvUrmZQbDlS_p3WTGRt6yCtdLlbGPC6YZD-WLk58_9a_EydyzIaAo5z4K9TRj3ZOIY3V2XrEJQOF3ZXniTbKw8sfeyccOKQgWbMAo8ECAwEAAQ). **Don't do this with sensitive data!!**

 This parser tells us our data looks something like this: